ipfs/specs/http-gateways/REDIRECTS_FILE.md

 **Abstract**

-The Redirect File specification is an extension of the Subdomain Gateway specification.
+The Redirect File specification is an extension of the Subdomain Gateway and DNSLink Gateway specifications.

 Developers can enable URL redirects or rewrites by adding redirect rules to a file named `_redirects` stored underneath the root CID of their web site.